 - Learn about the mission, culture, values, and practices of a specific knowledge organization.

 A field experience (3 credits/120 hours of supervised professional work in an approved information environment, and 30 hours of class time) is recommended, especially if you lack professional experience.
 Placement positions allow students the opportunity to apply their learning to a practical work experience.
 Placements are available in corporate libraries, medical libraries, legal libraries, academic libraries, public libraries, archives, as well as other organizations.

-As part of the SLCP specialization, students are required to complete a practicum experience in a school library under the supervision of a cooperating teacher librarian working collaboratively with teachers, teaching information literacy skills, providing services to students and teachers, and managing resources.
+As part of the SLCP specialization, students are required to complete a LIS 2922 in a school library under the supervision of a cooperating teacher librarian working collaboratively with teachers, teaching information literacy skills, providing services to students and teachers, and managing resources.

 The Partners Program

 The Partners Program provides Master of Library and Information Science (MLIS) students with the opportunity to pursue their education while gaining related work experience in Pittsburgh-area libraries, archives, information centers, and cultural institutions.
 The Partners Program allows students to experience the work environment of information professionals and to add this learning opportunity to their resume.